X-Vine Models for Multivariate Extremes: Additional numerical results

 \subsubsection{Goodness of fit for the fitted (truncated) X-vine model}

 To assess the goodness of fit for the full X-vine model, we compare empirical pairwise $\hchi$ values with those derived from the full X-vine model in Fig.~\ref{fig:ChiflightFullXvine}.
 As an indicator of capturing a higher-dimensional extremal dependence, we use a trivariate (lower) tail dependence coefficient $\chi_{abc} = \xcdf_{abc}(1,1,1)$ for distinct $a,b,c\in \dset$.
-Its empirical estimate is

-The empirical trivariate tail dependence coefficients are compared with those derived from the full X-vine model in Fig.~\ref{fig:Chi3FlightFull} and from the truncated X-vine model in Fig.~\ref{fig:Chi3FlightTrunc}, respectively.
+The empirical trivariate tail dependence coefficients \chng{(Section~\ref{sec:taildepcoefgof})} are compared with those derived from the full X-vine model in Fig.~\ref{fig:Chi3FlightFull} and from the truncated X-vine model in Fig.~\ref{fig:Chi3FlightTrunc}, respectively.